Divorce Modification Attorney in Salt Lake City

 The divorce process alone is painful for anyone, but it’s especially excruciating when your divorce terms no longer work for your situation.
 What happens if your ex is living with someone new, but you’re still paying alimony?
 What if your company shuts down or you lose your job, and you can no longer afford child support?

-No matter your circumstances, if you are considering asking for a divorce modification, the experienced family law team at Christensen Law is here to help.
+If you are considering asking for a divorce modification, the experienced team at Christensen Law is here to help.
 For over 35 years, we have been helping people across Salt Lake City and the surrounding areas handle the painful process of divorce.
 We care deeply about helping Utah families find the best possible outcome for their situation, and we want to do the same for you.

-Can I Get a Modification in Utah of My Divorce Decree?
+Can I Get a Modification of My Divorce Decree in Utah?

 Utah courts allow the modification of divorce decrees under certain circumstances.
 However, you must typically meet specific conditions before the court will consider hearing your case.